gabz05/gabz05/README.md

 - 👋 Hi, I’m @gabz05
 - 🌱 I’m currently in yr12
 - 💞️ I’m looking for help on a project idea i have for my coursework as im not the best at coding.
-- 📫 How to reach me: ? idek tbh with you...
+- 📫 How to reach me: dm me on insta @no_737no
+     Thanks

 <!---
 gabz05/gabz05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.